Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_07_nested_control/mat_7.md

 You've mastered basic nesting!
 Next lesson covers **logical operators and compound conditions** - combining multiple conditions with AND, OR, and NOT operators to create sophisticated decision logic.

 **Kuya Miguel:** "You're getting the hang of complex logic, Tian!
 Next, we'll make your conditions even more powerful."

+---

+## Closing Story

+Tian leaned back, his mind spinning with nested loops and layered conditions.
+"Kuya, that felt like solving a puzzle inside another puzzle."

+"That's exactly what it is," Kuya Miguel replied.
+"Nested control structures let you handle complex, multi-dimensional problems.
+That attendance grid?
+That's how real systems track data across time and people."

+Tian nodded, visualizing the patterns.
+"So I can nest loops inside loops, conditions inside loops, loops inside conditions... it's all about matching the structure to the problem."

+"Right!
+And remember: indent properly so you can see the layers.
+Next lesson, we'll combine multiple conditions using logical operators.
+You'll check if someone is a resident AND has paid dues, or if they're a senior citizen OR a PWD.
+That's where things get really powerful."

+Tian grinned, eager to continue.
+Nested logic was starting to feel natural.

 **Reading time:** ~10 minutes